HamidRezaSepehr/Cool-Tool/README.md

 <br/>[Busuu] (https://www.busuu.com)  Community-base language learning.
 Interact with native speakers.
 <br/>[CoffeeStrap] (http://www.coffeestrap.com)  Practice a new language by voice chatting with native speakers with whom you share common interests.
 <br/>[Lingvist] (https://lingvist.io)  Learn a language in 200 hours.
+<br/>[vocabulary.com]  (https://www.vocabulary.com)  Learn new words, play games that improve your vocabulary, and explore language.

 ## Writing